 Explore the story and history of the railways at this award winning museum.
 From steam locomotives to advanced passenger trains, take in the exhibits, artefacts and iconic locomotives.

-Go back in time at York Museum – discover the county’s Jurassic past, Roman occupation and the history of the Medieval capital of the North.
+Go back in time at Yorkshire Museum – discover the county’s Jurassic past, Roman occupation and the history of the Medieval capital of the North.

 The 7th century York Minster is one of the iconic cathedrals of the world – take a tour of the cathedral, marvel at the stained glass, visit the Undercroft Museum and climb the Central Tower to see some outstanding views of the city.

 Revel in 300 years of chocolate history with a visit to York’s Chocolate Story – learn the story of chocolate and confectionery through the ages – and don’t forget to sample a bar or two!
 The town was the original home for Rowntrees' Kit Kat, Terry’s Chocolate Orange and Craven’s Sugared Almonds.